The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   * Move the second Shadow of Death to after the first Soul Slice;
   * Late-weave AC after the Soul Slice;
-  * Double-weave Potion and Gluttony after the new second Shadow of Death positioning;
+  * Double-weave Potion and Gluttony after the new second Shadow of Death positioning.
-  * Change the Soul Slice from after Perfectio to before Plentiful Harvest.

 Lastly, you can execute it like the image is above with very little impact on our overall DPS.